 Milling Machine Parts:

-Let’s study Milling parts one by one in detail.
-So,
+We will study one by one in detail.

 The base is the part upon which the whole machine parts are being mounted.
 It is a type of foundation for the machine.

-The main supporting frame which consists of all the driving mechanism and the motor is called the column.
+The main supporting frame which consists of all the driving mechanisms and the motor is called the column.